jfx2006/thunderbird-ci-docs/Crash Stats.md

 ## Taskcluster Secrets

 There are two secrets in Taskcluster to store these API keys.

+* project/comm/thunderbird/releng/build/level-1/gecko-symbol-upload
+* project/comm/thunderbird/releng/build/level-3/gecko-symbol-upload

+You need to have access to the `project:releng:ci-group:thunderbird-releng` role in Taskcluster to be able to modify the secreta